GSA/digitalgov.gov/content/news/_index.md

 ---
-title: "News and Updates"
+title: "Blogs"
-summary: "Innovative work, news, and ideas from people and teams in government"
+summary: "Innovative work, case studies, and ideas from people and teams in government"
-deck: "Innovative work, news, and ideas from people and teams in government"
+deck: "Innovative work, case studies, and ideas from people and teams in government"
 aliases:
   - /posts/